NeilCFord/BrightonScienceFestival/minecraft/README.md

 **diamondsphere.py** - As above, but in diamond.

+**lavasphere.py** - As before, except this time in lava.
+That then starts to flow!

+**small_lavasphere.py** - As above, but only radius 3.
+Makes less of a mess.. possibly.

 **drawbuilding.py** - Draws a building 5 floors high with windows.
 Not sure where I got this from.

 **spiral_towers.py** - Creates a random collection of buildings.
 By Matthew Venn [Original repository](https://github.com/mattvenn/minecraft-pi)

+**diamond_towers.py** - As above but with the stone replaced by diamond.
+More bling!

 **Minecraft** - The minecraft python API folder.
 Included for ease of cloning.